 - Synthetics: Polyester, nylon and so-called “synthetic leather” are all commonly found in modern boots.
 They are lighter than leather, break in more quickly, dry faster and usually cost less.
 Downside: They may show wear sooner due to more stitching on the outside of the boot.

 - Waterproof membranes: Boots and shoes billed as “waterproof” feature uppers constructed with waterproof/breathable membranes (such as Gore-Tex® or alike) to keep feet dry in wet conditions.
 Downside: The reduced breathability created by a membrane (compared to the ventilating mesh used on some nonwaterproof shoes) may encourage feet to sweat on summer days.
-Unfortunately unless your wearing gaiters no boot is waterproof if your up to waist in the wet stuff
+Unfortunately, unless you’re wearing gaiters, no boot is waterproof if you’re up to the waist in the wet stuff.

 - Insulation: Synthetic insulation is added to some mountaineering boots for warmth when hiking on snow and glaciers.